mvolkmann/MyUnixEnv/notes/Go04-StandardLibrary.md

 #### JSON

-The `encoding/json` standard library package supports marshaling and unmarshaling of JSON data.
+The `encoding/json` standard library package supports marshaling and unmarshalling of JSON data.
 Go arrays and slices are represented by JSON arrays.
 Go structs and maps are represented by JSON objects.